CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 ### GAM Model

-We are not fitting a year random effect here , because we have data from only two years, and no reason to expect N:P ratios the vary systematically by year.
+We are not fitting a year random effect here, because we have data from only two years, and no reason to expect N:P ratios the vary systematically by year.